AvishrantsSh/cgo_licenseclassifier/README.md

 =====================================
 **Note:** This library is a derivative work of [Google LicenseClassifier](https://github.com/google/licenseclassifier).

-This is an extension of Google LicenseClassifier v2, which exposes the underlying functionality of the License Classifier in the form of shared library that can be integrated with other tools to provide license classification and copyright detection.
+This is an extension of Google LicenseClassifier v2, which exposes the underlying functionality of the License Classifier in the form of shared library, which can further be integrated with other applications and tools to provide license classification and copyright detection.

 Installation
 ------------
-_Note: Currently, this package only supports Linux Platform.
-Work is in progress for Windows and Mac._
+_**Note:** Currently, this shared library has been built only for Linux Platform.
+Work is in progress for other platforms._

 Go ahead and setup your environment as
 ```sh